Classic chicken pot pie made in the Instant Pot is a hearty comfort food made easy!

 How to Make Chicken Pot Pie in the Instant Pot

-To prepare the filling in the Instant Pot, you’ll start by adding some raw chicken tenders, chicken broth, celery, onions, carrots, ground thyme, salt, and pepper to the insert pot.
+To prepare the filling in the Instant Pot, you’ll start by adding some raw chicken tenders, chicken broth, diced celery ribs, onions, carrots, ground thyme, salt, and pepper to the insert pot.

 You’ll select a cook time of 4 minutes at high pressure, followed by a natural release of pressure.